Panasonic Lumix L10 Review from a Photographer’s Perspective

 • Fixed lens means no ultra-wide, long telephoto, or specialty lens options.

-• Video details need real-world testing before calling it a serious hybrid tool.
+• Video performance still needs full real-world testing before calling it a serious hybrid tool.

-• Premium design likely means it will not compete with budget compact cameras on price.
+• Premium design means it is not competing with budget compacts on price.

 Frequently asked questions